kypello/scumm_decompile_tools/readme.txt

-Hi this is a readme, I will add stuff here later
+this is my Scumm compiling and decompiling stuff!!!!!

 ---